Xaviaer DuRousseau

-Xaviaer DuRousseau (born January 8, 1997) is an American social media influencer, PragerU host, podcaster, political activist and commentator who is known for his transformation from Black progressive to Gen Z conservative Republican.
+Xaviaer DuRousseau (born January 8, 1997) is an American social media influencer, PragerU host, podcaster, political and social activist and commentator who is known for his transformation from progressive to conservative Republican.

 Early life and education

 DuRousseau was born in Englewood, Chicago in 1997, and grew up in rural Pontiac, Illinois, in a "very left-wing" family that was "broke as hell."
 He said he built his entire perspective around his racial identity when he was growing up, after encountering some racism from police and classmates in his small, mostly white hometown.
 He played football, ran track, attended church, and earned co-valedictorian status at his high school.
 He pushed his university to require students to take ethnic studies courses.

 Political transformation and views

+Between 2018 and 2020 he was advocating for BLM, social issues, and mostly Progressive topics on social media and believed white supremacy was real.
+In one video he could be seen marching in a BLM parade in around 2020, chanting “George Floyd; Say His Name!”
 DuRousseau marched in Black Lives Matter protests and voted for Senator Bernie Sanders.
-In 2020, he was slated to appear on Netflix's "The Circle", a reality show in which he would debate conservative contestants and expose their biases.
+In 2020, he was slated to appear on Netflix's The Circle, a reality show in which he would debate conservative contestants and expose their biases.
 While preparing, he watched videos from right-wing groups and found himself agreeing with their views.
 He decided he could not champion left-wing politics as planned, and withdrew from the show.
 He summarized his unplanned turnaround with the line "I accidentally red pilled myself".

 DuRousseau told Rolling Stone that he and many other Gen Z members were attracted to the MAGA movement as a form of rebellion after finding the mainstream media corrupt and preachy.
 He described himself and his cohort as "ideologically pro-life, legislatively pro-choice."
-He wrote in the Jerusalem Post that Black people were pressured to view Israel as an 'apartheid state', which he called "an easily debunked lie".
-After visiting ravaged communities like Ofakim and Kfar Aza in the aftermath of the October 7 attacks, he said "It was the first time in my life I feel like I looked evil right in the eye”.
+He wrote in The Jerusalem Post that Black people were pressured to view Israel as an 'apartheid state', which he called "an easily debunked lie".
+After visiting ravaged communities like Ofakim and Kfar Aza in the aftermath of the October 7 attacks, he said "It was the first time in my life I feel like I looked evil right in the eye."